The 12 Best Soups in Los Angeles

-This soup delivery company began when its owner started whipping up vegan soups to aid in her strength fighting aggressive breast cancer.
-Eight years later, she’s selling soup (rather than juice) cleanses and individual pints of the clean, aromatic and vegan offerings including this savory blend of fennel, celery root, leeks and garlic.
+This soup delivery company began when its owner started whipping up vegan soups to help build up her strength while she was fighting aggressive breast cancer.
+Eight years later, she’s selling soup (rather than juice) cleanses and individual pints of the clean, aromatic and vegan offerings, including this savory blend of fennel, celery root, leeks and garlic.

 Pozole at Loteria

-This traditional Mexican stew uses hominy (treated corn kernels) and pork broth as a base, then you DIY your seasoning with shredded cabbage, chiles, onion, garlic, radishes, avocado, salsa or lime.
+This traditional Mexican stew uses hominy (treated corn kernels) and pork broth as a base, then you DIY your seasoning with shredded cabbage, chili, onion, garlic, radish, avocado, salsa or lime.
 And it’s only half a meal without the accompanying cerveza.

 Lentil soup at Joan’s on Third

-Hangry newbies grouse over this Pottery Barn-manqué café-deli where the beautiful people swan next to still lifes of attractively labeled rosés.
-However, those same cranks put a sock in it when they settle down over a bowl of humble and hearty lentil soup that’s got a smoky depth you never quite achieve at home.
+Hangry newbies grouse over this Pottery Barn–esque café/deli where the beautiful people swan next to still lifes of attractively labeled rosés.
+However, those same cranks put a sock in it when they settle down over a bowl of humble and hearty lentil soup that’s got a smoky depth you cannever quite achieve at home.

 Matzoh Ball Soup at Langer’s Deli

 This Jewish deli really cares about us.
-Know how we know? ’Cause it’ll fill a Mason jar up with its golden broth and chewy dumplings, and run it out to the curb for us to take back to the office.
+Know how we know? ’Cause it’ll fill up a mason jar withits golden broth and chewy dumplings, and run it out to the curb for us to take back to the office.
 No spills + major convenience = soup heaven.

 704 S. Alvarado St.; 213-483-8050 or langersdeli.com